 “And what am I supposed to do if you do get shocked?
 Just scare it off and leave you lying out there?”

 The pichu’s ears cock to the sides, then forward again.
 It’s too far for Bulbasaur’s sleep powder, even if she wants to risk sending him out, which she doesn’t: the sound and light would probably make it run off.
 But Red’s right, it’s too risky to leave the protection of the rods.

-She could take one out and move it forward with her, but she would need to constantly be planting it for it to be of any use: she can’t react faster the pichu can shock her.
+She could take one out and move it forward with her, but she would need to constantly be planting it for it to be of any use: she can’t react faster than the pichu can shock her.
 But if she could bring the pichu closer…

 Leaf kneels down and begins breaking off little pieces of the granola.
 She discreetly draws her hand to the side, then tosses a piece of the granola forward, moving only her wrist.

 The pichu dashes away into the dark as the granola piece bounces over the grass, and Leaf’s heart leaps into her throat.
 “No!
 Come back!”
 She wants to chase after it, catch it before it runs itself to death… but she can’t leave Red here alone, even with the rods.
 There might be other spearow around.
 She swallows her sorrow and sits back down, staring at her granola bar and trying not to cry.
 First the hoothoot, now this…

 She turns and sees the pichu returning, slowly crawling toward the bit of granola.
 Hardly daring to hope, she watches as it sniff at the granola, then chars it with a quick spark of electricity and begins nibbling.
 Only then does she break off and toss out another piece, then another, each closer than the last.

 She takes out a pokeball once it starts to get close enough, but doesn’t throw it right away.
 If the pichu see the ball come at it, it might run for good.